Meditation on the

 vaṁ, śaṁ, ṣaṁ, saṁ

 Next the Kundalini is raised from the root to the top to create the two petals of the third eye.
-Sri Achyuta Das teaches that each chakra has a different shakti, and we go through and pray to each.
+Sri Achyutananda Das teaches that each chakra has a different shakti, and we go through and pray to each.
 In South India there is Tirupati, the place of the 7 hills, which are considered a pilgrimage place.
 These 7 hills reside within the body, and all the gods reside within the body.
 The root chakra is the abode of Ganesh with his wives Vriddhi and Siddhi.
 He (the son) is always worshipped before seeking the Mother (Kundalini), he is the gaurdian of the doorway and prepares the Kundalini for rising.
-(12) Ganesh is worshipped with various mantras like “Aum GaM Ganapataye Namah” or “Siddhi Rastu”.

 (13) The ‘mountain’ is climbed by cleaning the bhutas (elements).
-The prithvi (earth) bija mantra is used at this point.
+The earth seed sound (prithvi bija) is used at this point.
 ‘LaM’ purifies the earth element and gets us ready to move to the 2nd chakra.
-Bhuta shuddhi (purification of the element) is reccomended to do between chakras not in the chakra itself.
+Purification of the element (Bhuta shuddhi) is recommended to do between chakras in this tradition, not in the chakra itself.
 Earth rules the space between the root and 2nd chakra, water rules the space between the 2nd and third chakra, etc.

-In the heart lotus dwells the Ishta Devata, the personal form of the liberating deity.
-This is often one of the avatars of Visnu, (according to the 12 th house from Karakamsa).
-(18) One is to dwell in the heart lotus, where one can realize themself.
+The tradition teaches that your chosen form of God (Ishta devata) dwells in the heart lotus.
+It is the personal form of the liberating deity.
+In Odisha, this is often one of the avatars of Visnu, (according to the 12th house from Karakamsa).
+(18) One is to dwell in the heart lotus, where one can realize themselves.
 (19) Mantra of the Ishta devata is to be done in Gyatri, or a mala mantra, but nothing shorter than a dwadaksari mantra .
-The bija of the Ishta can be established in the heart, in this way it wil always protect the practitioner.
-Then take permission to visit the Guru, “send me to the Guru so that I may have your gati”.
+The bija of the Ishta can be established in the heart, in this way it will always protect the practitioner.
+Then take permission to visit the Guru, “send me to the Guru so that I may have your direction (gati)”.
 (20) Then rise to the throat chakra with ‘yaM’ bija purifying the air element.

 (24) Rise up to the crown to visit the paramguru/Sadashiva.
 The body should become cool and calm.
 Depending on one’s parampara (tradition of yoga), reside in at the crown or return to the heart lotus and reside with the Ishta Devata.
 The Ishta is now beyond form, nirankara.
 Form was created by Maya (illusion), but is removed after the blessing of the Guru.